Published on

 • The complete archive as well as specific files from the archive should be restorable

 There is lots of research going on at my university on cloud computing and some friends from uni even wrote their final thesis on that kind of topic.
-This is how I got in touch with Amazon Web Service S3:

 Amazon Simple Storage Service provides a fully redundant data storage infrastructure for storing and retrieving any amount of data, at any time, from anywhere on the Web.